Finish the administrative path

 3. 3

-Protect the next move
+Protect the next deadline

 Tradeoffs